Does it make sense to file a trademark cancellation?

 How much does a trademark cancellation cost?

-Our firm provides a flat fee schedule for TTAB trademark oppositions and cancellations.
+Our firm offers flat fees for filing TTAB trademark oppositions and cancellations.
 You will notice that our attorney’s fees become variable during the discovery phase since the amount of discovery to request and review will be uncertain.
 Certain forms of discovery, such as depositions, require extensive preparation which leads to high attorney’s fees.
 Keep in mind that attorney’s fees can vary widely during the discovery phase, motion practice and trial phase.

 TTAB proceedings are typically less expensive than trademark litigation in federal court for a few key reasons: